Angel Hair Pasta From Scratch is delicious and homemade to always have on hand for indulgent, classic and versatile quick entrees or side dishes.

 Angel Hair Pasta From Scratch

-I am such a huge pasta lover, I have this fold childhood memories of my grandmother making a huge, and I mean huge in like feed an entire village huge, pasta pans with fresh homemade farmer’s cheese (cow cheese), and also homemade bacon.
-God, those bites were like heaven, all the fresh ingredients: flour that they made from their wheat, eggs from their chicken and cheese from their cow, it can’t get any better, fresher or tastier even at the fanciest restaurant.
+I am such a huge pasta lover that I have this fold childhood memories of my grandmother making it.
+God, those bites were like heaven.
+All the fresh ingredients: flour that they made from their wheat, eggs from their chicken and cheese from their cow.
+It can’t get any better, fresher or tastier even at the fanciest restaurant.
 Angel Hair Pasta From Scratch is my favorite and my mom makes the best one, I asked her to share the recipe!

 There is a tradition in our family to make pasta from scratch.
-My grandparents still have their own chickens, they carefully save those organics eggs and send it to my mom who lives in the city to enjoy.
-When my mom visited us in US, I asked her if we can make a huge batch of angel hair pasta from scratch as it stores so well, and I can have it on hand for so many recipes, including dessert, yes, even dessert, I will share that later.
+My grandparents still have their own chicken.
+She carefully saves those organics eggs and send it to my mom who lives in the city to enjoy.

-So this pasta is shorter than your regular angel hair pasta, and this is because we don’t use any tools, the pasta is cut by hand.
-It takes some time, but I find it very relaxing and to me the little unevenness adds more charm and character to this angel hair pasta from scratch.
+So this pasta is shorter than your regular angel hair pasta, and this is because we don’t use any tools.
+Also, the pasta is cut by hand.
+It takes some time, but I find it very relaxing.
+In addition, to me the little unevenness adds more charm and character to this angel hair pasta from scratch.

-I also highly recommend using eggs from organic grass fed chickens, you can totally taste the difference and as well see it in the color of the pasta.
+I also highly recommend using eggs from organic grass fed chickens.
+Similarly, you can totally taste the difference and as well see it in the color of the pasta.

 - 6 large eggs

-- 4⅓ cups of high quality organic flour
+- 4 1/3 cups high quality organic flour

 - extra flour for dusting